tedneward/Azgaarnoth/Creatures/Extraplanar/Slaadi.md

 >***Staff.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 11 (2d6 + 4) bludgeoning damage.
 >
 >***Hurl Flame.*** Ranged Spell Attack: +4 to hit, range 60 ft., one target.
 Hit: 10 (3d6) fire damage.
 The fire ignites flammable objects that aren't being worn or carried.
 >
+>***Innate Spellcasting.*** The slaad's innate spellcasting ability is Charisma (spell save DC 12).
+The slaad can innately cast the following spells, requiring no material components:
+>* At will: detect magic, detect thoughts, mage hand
+>* 2/day each: fear, invisibility (self only)
+>* 1/day: fireball
+>

 ---